-The main reason for remortgaging is to avoid being moved onto the pricey standard variable rate (SVR) that banks charge at the end of a deal.
-This is the default rate that your mortgage will move onto and can be up to almost 5%, compared with many mortgage rates available to the public that are currently below 2%.
-This means you could end up paying double the rate on your mortgage once your current deal expires.
+The main reason for remortgaging is to avoid being moved onto the pricey standard variable rate (SVR) that lenders charge at the end of a deal.
+This is the default rate that your mortgage will move onto and can be up to almost 5%, compared with many mortgage rates available to the public that are currently around 1%.
 You can avoid this price hike by remortgaging onto a better rate on the open market.

 You don’t just have to remortgage for a better rate.
 Many borrowers will use a remortgage to take advantage of extra equity that has built up in their property from house price rises.
 They do this by taking a bigger mortgage and using it to pay off their existing debt and then taking the excess funds as tax-free cash that can be spent on anything from clearing debts to home improvements or a major event such as a wedding.